giantswarm/harbor-operator-app/docs/ops-recipe/harborDownOrUnhealthy.md

 When a component of Harbor is unhealthy it means it is failing healthchecks.
 This could mean that the component either is not running or is is not ready.

+Here is a list of the Harbor componenets and their functions:

+- Core: Handles api server requests and authentication.
+Configures system settings, projects, quotas and replication.

+- Job Service: General job execution queue service to let other components/services submit requests of running asynchronous tasks concurrently with simple restful APIs.

+- Chart Museum: a 3rd party chart repository server providing chart management and access APIs.
+To learn more details, check [here](https://chartmuseum.com/).

+- Notary: a 3rd party content trust server, responsible for securely publishing and verifying content.
+To learn more details, check [here](https://github.com/theupdateframework/notary).

+- Docker Registry: a 3rd party registry server, responsible for storing Docker images and processing Docker push/pull commands.
+As Harbor needs to enforce access control to images, the Registry will direct clients to a token service to obtain a valid token for each pull or push request.

+- Web Portal: a graphical user interface to help users manage images on the Registry

+See [here](https://github.com/goharbor/harbor/wiki/Architecture-Overview-of-Harbor) for a more detailed view of Harbors architecture.

 The first step is always to check the appropriate logs.

 ```